vlovgr/ciris/docs/src/main/tut/docs/modules/readme.md

 ---

 # Modules Overview
-Ciris core module, `ciris-core`, provides basic functionality and readers for many standard library types.
+Ciris core module, `ciris-core`, provides basic functionality and decoders for many standard library types.
 See [Core Concepts](/docs/concepts) for an explanation of the concepts in the core module.
-Remaining sections mostly cover the core module in greater detail, in particular [Configuration Sources](/docs/sources) and [Custom Readers](/docs/readers).
+Remaining sections mostly cover the core module in greater detail, in particular [Configuration Sources](/docs/sources) and [Custom Decoders](/docs/decoders).
 In the sections below, Ciris' other modules are explained briefly.

 ## Enumeratum
 The `ciris-enumeratum` module provides support for reading [enumeratum][enumeratum] enumerations.
 You can refer to the [documentation](/api/ciris/enumeratum) for a complete list of supported enumerations.
 As an example, let's define an `Enum` and see how we can load values of that enumeration using Ciris.
 Enumeratum provides mixins, like `Lowercase` below, which we can use to customize the name of our enumerations, and in turn, what values we will be able to load with Ciris.